15 Best LinkedIn CRM Tools for 2026

 What I like about it

 If you’re willing to configure your stack a bit, Zoho gives you CRM depth similar to bigger platforms, without locking you into expensive contracts.
-It’s especially solid for teams that want flexibility and don’t mind setting up integrations intentionally.
+It’s especially solid for teams that want flexibility and will set up integrations intentionally.

 Who it’s for